DJI Ronin: RSC 2

 The RSC 2 is a budget adaption of the RS 2, sharing many of the same features.
 Like earlier Ronin SC, the reduced form factor is designed primarily for mirrorless cameras.
 Unlike the RS 2, the RSC 2 requires an external phone for ActiveTrack.

 It also has a built-in battery on a non-swappable grip.

 Ronin 4D (6K and 8K)

 The 4D is the first complete cinema camera integrated into the Ronin series.
 The design merges DJI's gimbal technology onto a camera body with an iso-elastic Z-axis arm.
-The 4D also debuted DJI's optional LiDAR radar system for focusing and tracking objects on screen.
+The 4D also debuted DJI's optional LiDAR system for focusing and tracking objects on screen.

 Both the 6K and 8K versions were announced on October 20, 2021.
 The 6K began shipping in February 2022, followed by the 8K in December 2023.

-An additional accessory for the 4D, the Ronin 4D Flex, was announced in March of 2023.
+An additional accessory for the 4D, the Ronin 4D Flex, was announced in March 2023.
 The Flex allows the 4D's lens and gimbal to be removed from the main body of the camera and reconnected by a 2-meter long flex cable; providing better access in tight locations.